-As the cursor is moved across the toolbar, descriptions appear in the status bar at the bottom of the Mapper window explaining the function of each button.
 When using a tool that requires the user to specify a location in the map view window, the appearance of the cursor will change.

-Button Name Cursor Function ₹, Export layer N/A Export the current layer to a file.
-3 Add background map N/A Adds a background map to the map view window. Ÿ Add layer N/A Add a new layer from a file. ¥ Remove layer N/A Remove the selected layer from the layer panel and map view.
-This is only available for user created layers. ® Refresh layers N/A Obtain the latest data from the model for all the layers and update the map view. Ľ Refresh layer N/A Obtain the latest data from the model for the selected layer and update the map view. © Zoom to layers N/A Set the map view to show all the data in all the layers. ₹ Zoom to layer N/A Set the map view to the extent of the selected layer. €, Zoom in N/A Zoom in.
-9, Zoom out N/A Zoom out.
-Q. Zoom Q, Zoom to display an area defined by clicking with the mouse on the map and dragging the cursor.
+Button Name Cursor Function Export layer N/A Export the current layer to a file.
+9 Add background map N/A Adds a background map to the map view window.
+Add layer N/A Add a new layer from a file. ¥ Remove layer N/A Remove the selected layer from the layer panel and map view.
+This is only available for user created layers. ® Refresh layers N/A Obtain the latest data from the model for all the layers and update the map view.
+2 Refresh layer N/A Obtain the latest data from the model for the selected layer and update the map view. © Zoom to layers N/A Set the map view to show all the data in all the layers.
+Zoom to layer N/A Set the map view to the extent of the selected layer. ⊕, Zoom in N/A Zoom in.
+9, Zoom out N/A Zoom out. ₫.
+Zoom ♂ Zoom to display an area defined by clicking with the mouse on the map and dragging the cursor.
 A single left-click of the mouse on the map will make a fixed zoom in at the point clicked.
-A right-click will make a fixed zoom out. • Pan Move the map view without altering the scale. \$ Previous extent N/A Return to the previously displayed extent in the map view. ⇔ Next extent Go to the next extent in the map view window.
-(1) Information Ø View information about a model feature in the map view window.
-4 Extract data from raster layers N/A Convert raster data to comma delimited file format.
-P Measure +© Measure the distance between two or more points in the map view window. • ~ Add feature +®/& Add a feature to the selected layer, e.g. a point, a polygon etc. A. Save edits N/A Save the edits made during the current editing session to the model.
-4 Edit feature Ø Edit the geometry of a feature in the selected layer.
-Shift feature +® Move a feature in the selected layer. × Delete feature N/A Delete the selected feature.
-Rotate N/A Rotate the selected feature.
-5 Undo N/A Undo the current changes while editing. đ Redo N/A Redo the last Undo.
+A right-click will make a fixed zoom out. • Pan € Move the map view without altering the scale. \(\rightarrow Previous extent N/A Return to the previously displayed extent in the map view. \$ Next extent N/A Go to the next extent in the map view window. (i) Information D View information about a model feature in the map view window.
+4 Extract data from raster layers N/A Convert raster data to comma delimited file format. ₽ Measure Measure the distance between two or more points in the map view window. • ~/- Add feature +0/ Add a feature to the selected layer, e.g. a point, a polygon etc. a.
+Save edits N/A Save the edits made during the current editing session to the model.
+4 Edit feature 8 Edit the geometry of a feature in the selected layer.
+Shift feature + Move a feature in the selected layer. × Delete feature N/A Delete the selected feature. \Q Rotate N/A Rotate the selected feature.
+5 Undo N/A Undo the current changes while editing. ď Redo N/A Redo the last Undo.
 Contours N/A Launch the Output Plotter for concentration plots.
-11 Flow field N/A Launch the Output Plotter for flow field plots. ₽ Change view N/A Toggle the map view between 2D and 3D mode.
+111 Flow field N/A Launch the Output Plotter for flow field plots.
+Change view N/A Toggle the map view between 2D and 3D mode.
 The icon changes depending on the map mode.
 When viewing in 3D mode additional buttons are available as shown in Table 4 .